Or the ghost, depending on how you wish to phrase it.

 Just give me a yes or no.

-I don't even think about this.
+George, I don't even think about this.

 But eventually Romney gave an answer.

-Didn't matter what the answer was.
+It didn't matter what the answer was.

-Because then the media and everybody ran around saying that Romney, as a Republican, was in favor of governments being involved in contraception of this and that, and you everybody knows what that gave birth to.
+He eventually answered the question, and immediately the war on women came to life because then the media and everybody ran around saying that Romney, as a Republican, was in favor of governments being involved in contraception of this and that.

 No pun intended.

-So last Sunday, It's George Stephanopoulos again.
+So last Sunday, it's George Stephanopoulos again.

-You got the governor of Indiana, Mike Pence on this week.
+You got the governor of Indiana, Mike Pence, on this week.

 Why do you want to put a bill into law that discriminates against gay people?